 Josie and Sara have a bit of a laff and Sara makes some Half-And-Half muffins.

-At some point in these couple of weeks an order came in for some birthday cakes which were handled by Chelsea and Alexis.
+article At some point an order snuck in for some birthday cakes which were handled by Chelsea and Alexis.

 And here’s one last photo of a required bake for me, cookies.
-I chose to make Lionel Poilâne’s “Punitions”, based on the recipe on Dorie Greenspan’s website here.
+I chose to make Lionel Poilâne’s “Punitions”, based on the recipe republished here or here.
+Sadly, the original article on Dorie Greenspan’s website has since been removed.
 There’s also a video with, in part, Poilâne himself showing how he makes the cookies, starting at about the 1:00 mark:

 I ended up with about 50 small cookies which I chose to dip in a little chocolate.

 Also made but not pictured: Sour Cream Apple cake with Caramel Fudge Icing.

 As well as doing our regular campus food baking plus required specialty baking, we’re also aiming to create numerous individual Gingerbread Houses for the holidays and this is, in part, what we focused on while in class when the Culinary Students (a.k.a. “the Black Hats”) were overtaking the bakery.
 These gingerbread houses are an annual event at VIU and they are displayed and auctioned off at three venues.